Your Mini Basket

 The most common audio setups are standalone, meaning you would have a different audio player in each room, but none of your rooms would be interconnected or linked together which doesn’t offer a particularly fluid user experience.

-Because all Sonos speakers connect to your WiFi network wirelessly, you can group music to each room or select different music in different rooms through the tap of a button or more recently, the utterance of a voice command.
+Because all Sonos products connect to your WiFi network wirelessly, you can group music to each room or select different music in different rooms through the tap of a button or more recently, the utterance of a voice command.

 What are the Benefits of Ceiling Speakers?